A Church and Faith Restored: Part 10 of 10

 The settlement, written in English and French, was witnessed by Peter Burnett, the first American governor of California.
 It was memorialized in the document I first discovered in the Santa Clara University archives.

 Eduard married Concepción Celaya that same year.
 They would go on to have five children and eventually moved to Tucson, Arizona.
-Eduard died in 1921 at age 93 in Tucson, barely four years after Concepción’s death at age 86 in 1917.
+Eduard died in 1921 at age 93 at his daughter’s home in Clifton, Arizona, barely four years after Concepción’s death at age 86 in 1917.

 Other than the 1852 Census record showing Jules Audrain living in San Jose with Eduard that September, there is no trace of him after the settlement nor clues as to whether he was Eduard’s friend or relative.